Scott Beckstead remembers the mink that died from terror.

 This was one of them.

-"The foreman pulled out this sapphire female, and she struggled and she screamed," Beckstead told Salon, describing an incident occurred in one of the last year that he visited his grandfather's southern Idaho mink farm.
+"The foreman pulled out this sapphire female, and she struggled and she screamed," Beckstead told Salon, describing an incident that occurred in one of the last years that he visited his grandfather's southern Idaho mink farm.
 "Then she went limp.
 She literally died.
 There is no doubt that she was terrified.
 She had watched what was happening to the mink next to her.
 I think, honestly, the only explanation is that she died of sheer terror."

 His grandfather "cursed" when he saw that; "the sapphires are so fragile," he rued.
 Beckstead was struck by the fact that his grandfather was genuinely upset at how that mink died.
 Though she was to be killed for her fur ultimately, he did not want her life to end in the way that it did.

 Beckstead is now the director of campaigns for animal wellness action at the Center for a Humane Economy.
 The organization, a non-profit that tries to change how businesses behave in order to create a humane economic order, is supporting a recently-proposed bill that would ban mink farms in Oregon.
-There are many reasons to ban mink farms strictly from the perspective of animal rights, but a new reason has incentivize that movement: The COVID-19 pandemic.
+There are many reasons to ban mink farms strictly from the perspective of animal rights, but a new reason has incentivized that movement: The COVID-19 pandemic.

 For biological reasons, the novel coronavirus is particularly prevalent among mink, as mink and other mustelidae such as ferrets are notorious for unwittingly serving as virus mutation factories.
-Mink are so prone to developing COVID-19 infections that outbreaks have repeatedly disproportionately cropped up in areas with mink farms.
+Mink are so prone to developing COVID-19 infections that outbreaks have repeatedly and disproportionately cropped up in areas with mink farms.
 The problem is extremely serious, to the point that last year Denmark ordered thousands of mink to be killed and buried in shallow graves to halt the spread of SARS-CoV-2.
 This led to the unappealing sight of bloated, decayed mink carcasses literally rising out of their graves as their corpses filled with gas.

 "When they're put in confinement, they are in this very unnatural situation," Lori Ann Burd, environmental health director at the Center for Biological Diversity, told Salon.
 Unlike pigs, cows, chickens and other animals that have spent generations being domesticated, mink don't have that history; they still think and behave like wild animals.
 This is not to say that factory farms aren't already vectors for disease and pollution (they are), or that mink won't already be particularly prone to illness from living in such close quarters (they will).